Published: August 09, 2017 • 10 min read

 - [ ] Vim-surround plugin for JSX

 When possible, I start in an unusual place for tech: the library.
 Libraries contain a wealth of information on many technical subjects.
 Connecting a topical web development subject to the history of computers or human inquiry is something Sandi Metz, a speaker I admire, does well.
-Even when the material isn’t there waiting to be found, there’s always something, as well as professionals who can help you devise a research strategy.
+Even when the material is spare, there’s always something, as well as librarians who can help you devise a research strategy.

 Technical talks, often mislabeled ‘hard’ talks, are what I prepare most often.
 They require experimentation.
-I use the ideas I found to try a lot of experiments in my text editor or REPL.
-Which are worth explaining?
+I use the ideas I find to try a lot of experiments in my text editor or REPL.
+Which are worth talking about?

 As for slide design, I follow the guidelines put forth in Speaking.io and the Chicago Ruby Meetup speaking guidelines.
 To summarize:

 My talks don’t feature funny GIFs, pictures, or videos.
 Why?
-I don’t trust myself to be funny and don’t want to invest any of the time I have to develop that quadrant.
+I’d rather be informative than funny.
 It’s a strategy.

-I structure my talks like essays, with an introduction, thesis, three-four supporting points, and a conclusion.
-Formulaic but effective.
+I structure my talks like essays, with an introduction, thesis, three or four supporting points, and a conclusion.
+It’s formulaic but the formula exists for a reason.

 Something I often ponder is: could this be a blog post?
-One of the less effective types of presentations could be summarized as a person reading a blog post they wrote.
+One of the less effective types of presentations could be characterized as a person reading a blog post they wrote.
 A telltale sign of such a talk is when the speaker concludes with a link to a blog post with the same title as the talk.
-I’ve given a few like this that I didn’t love.
-A good talk isn’t a recipe for solving some narrow problem, it’s a performance that would fall flat on a page.
+I’ve given a few talks like this and they’re not my strongest.
+A good talk isn’t a recipe for solving some narrow problem, it’s a performance that couldn’t exist on a page.

-Practice is everything.
+Practice is everything!
 I run through the entire talk without stopping at least 10-20 times before any presentation.
-I do every rehearsal with a visible timer, standing at a podium, projecting my slides onto something, even just a television screen, even wearing the type of clothing I’ll be wearing at the presentation.
+I do every rehearsal with a running clock, standing at a podium, projecting my slides onto something, even just a television screen, and even wearing the type of clothing I’ll be wearing at the presentation.

 I practice setting up my equipment, plugging in the HDMI cable or Airplay, putting my devices into Airplane/Do Not Disturb/silent mode, setting up live coding sessions, and switching display preferences.
-I practice handling the loss of Internet, my presentation software crashing, and even losing my computer.
-These little things can be hard to do smoothly when standing in front of 300 people.
+I practice handling the loss of Wifi, my presentation software crashing, and even losing my computer.
+I find it challenging to do these things smoothly when standing in front of 300 strangers.

 I practice staying in a time window by writing timestamps such as T: 10:30 in the presenter notes of each transition point in the talk.
-If I’m ahead of the timestamp, which is usually the case, I breathe, drink water, walk around.
+If I’m ahead of the timestamp, which is usually the case, I breathe, drink water, and walk around.
 If I’m behind, I speed up.
-At a Meetup you can get away with going long or short; conferences are expecting you to be pretty close to time because you’re just a small part of a much bigger schedule.
+At a Meetup you can get away with going long or short; conferences are expecting you to be pretty close to time because you’re part of a much larger schedule.

 Why do I rehearse so much?
 I get nervous, like everyone.
 When you’re nervous, you revert to what you have rehearsed.
 If you’ve rehearsed sitting down and mumbling, that’s what you’ll revert to.
 If you rehearsed going too slow and fidgeting with your slides, that’s what you’ll revert to.
-So, practice a lot, and each time act like it’s the real thing.
+So, practice a lot, as realistically as you can.

-There’s another benefit to this process: after running through a talk ten times, weaker pieces start to stand out.
-Remove them.
+There’s another benefit to this process: after running through a talk ten times, weaker material starts to stand out.
+Cut it.
 In this phase, I tend to get some of my best ideas doing mundane tasks like cooking.
 I can’t get into that kind of creative zone unless I’ve thought through the obvious parts of my idea and become almost a bit bored by it.
-And that just takes reps.
+And that takes repetition.
 A pertinent quote:

 If I have ever made any valuable discoveries, it has been due more to patient attention, than to any other talent. — Isaac Newton